-The pressure die bush has to be dismounted for the calibration of the height measurement.
-On the level of the workline a calibration pattern shall be placed (figure 2.15).
-On the basis of the image acquisition automatically all necessary parameters will be calculated for the later on measurement procedure.
+The pressure die brush has to be dismounted for the calibration of the height measurement.
+A calibration pattern was placed at the workline level (Fig. 21).
+On the basis of the image acquisition all necessary parameters were calculated automatically for the later on measurement procedure.